raelovejoy/raelovejoy/README.md

 👋 Hi.
-I like to explore and experiment with tech, philosophy, and art.
+I experiment with tech, philosophy, and art.

 <!---
 raelovejoy/raelovejoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.